 Being successful on Amazon will determine how motivated you are to sell products and well you follow our step by step guide.
 Selling ON Amazon will require more of a hands-on approach, whereas selling with Fulfilment by Amazon will take a bulk of the responsibility by shipping your products through their regulated process.
 Both options can lead to prosperous results so by following our simple steps, it will be easy to sell with Amazon.

-If you are looking for an alternative to Amazon's FBA, Parcel2Go's Smart Send option is fantastic option which can be integrated with your Amazon account, hassle-free.
+If you are looking for an alternative to Amazon's FBA, Parcel2Go's Smart Send option is a fantastic option which can be integrated with your Amazon account, hassle-free.